 Hourly rates for lawyers have gotten out of hand.
 At some firms, lawyers are charging over $1,000 per hour.
 At a rate of $1,000 per hour, a lawyer should be able to tell you the secret of eternal youth.
 But fee structures are not the only problems at law firms.
 At many firms, especially large firms, there are too many people working on a case.
 As a result, there is inevitable redundancy with several attorneys billing for the same work.
 Often, inadequately supervised associates run amok, billing many hours for which the client receives little value.
 Klein & Wilson‘s small firm structure gives clients more value for their litigation dollar.

 Klein & Wilson‘s billing rates are a fraction of the firm’s competitors.
 Klein & Wilson is willing to consider alternative billing methods such as flat fees, capped fees, collard fees, and contingency fees.

-Klein & Wilson welcomes alternative billing methods such as flat fees.
-Flat fee arrangements are ideal for clients who have a limited budget they cannot possibly exceed because of their own financial issues.
-Under a flat fee billing arrangement, Klein & Wilson will quote a flat cost for legal fees paid over a period of time, although the client must pay for out of pocket expenses such as court filing fees, witness fees, and transcript costs.
+Flat fee and capped fee arrangements are ideal for cases/assignments where the amount of work can be predicted with accuracy and the client cannot exceed a budget because of its financial issues.
+Under a flat fee billing arrangement, Klein & Wilson will quote a flat fee for specified work, and the client must pay for out of pocket expenses such as court filing fees, witness fees, and transcript costs.

 Feel free to discuss with Klein & Wilson which fee structure works best for you.